 For as long as I can remember, I've dreamed my most vivid dreams with my eyes wide open.
 Names became people: People who didn't exist but were as real to me as my family and friends, people who woke me at night to tell me their struggles and triumphs, people who lived out faith that overcame and who extended and received grace that restored.
 So I did the only rational thing—I gave them a voice by writing fiction.

-I write contemporary and historical fiction.
-My stories, whether set in modern day or during the French and Indian War, delve into betrayal and reconciliation, faith and grace, and involve cultural communities.
-I'm represented by Leslie H. Stobbe Literary Agency.
+I write contemporary and historical fiction with a romantic thread.
+My stories, whether set in modern times or during the French and Indian War, delve into betrayal and reconciliation, and faith and grace, and always involve cultural communities.
+I'm represented by The Steve Laube Agency.

 In 2015, I had the honor of contributing to a nonfiction book, Not Alone: A Literary & Spiritual Companion for Those Confronted with Infertility & Miscarriage, which released on December 1.